uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 If there is a serious issue that requires a prolonged absence, you should contact your professor.
 However, because all assignments are team-oriented, and work can be shared remotely over Git, extensions are unlikely to be granted for illness.

 Extensions will **never** be granted for the following reasons:
 1. Workload/exams in other courses
 2. Computer issues or installation issues
 3. Office hours was busy the day the assignment was due
 4. Teammate has not participated
 5. The last assignment was submitted late, so you couldn't start on the current assignment on time.

-#### Homework collaboration policy
+### Homework collaboration policy
-{: .no_toc }

 **You should at no point see any submitted work (code, question answers, etc.) from any other team for any reason.** This simple rule is the basis of our collaboration policy.
 In this course, you will work with 1-2 other people on homework assignments.
 Obviously, you will be sharing code with these people over Git.
 Only the following people may look at your homework code for any reason:
 1. The professors
 2. The TAs
 3. Your team members

 No one else should look at your code for any reason.

 Acceptable collaboration between teams is allowed.
 However, as a general rule, all collaboartion should be "pencils down".
 That is, if you are being so specific in your discussion that you feel you need to write something down, you are probably being too specific.
 You can, however, discuss any of the following:
 * General algorithms/data structures to use for some part of the function
 * Design strategies for the assignment
 * External libraries you found helpful.

 Submissions in this course will be checked using cheat detection software.
 If it is found that you shared code, **intentionally or unintentionally** with another team.

-#### Homework external resources policy
+### Homework external resources policy
-{: .no_toc }
 **You are allowed to use external resources** like StackOverflow, Geeksforgeeks, etc. for looking up help with **individual parts** of your assignments (such as how to read a JSON file in Java, etc.).
 However, **you may not copy large portions of external source code** from online.
 If you find you are copying more than 5 lines or so, you should stop. **All external references must be cited!** Do not "forget" to cite your sources.
 If it's found your team and another team submitted nearly identical code, and neither of you cited the external source, both teams will be considered to have copied from one another.

-#### How to Cite Code
+### How to Cite Code
 {: .no_toc }
 Use the following format as an example citing code you use.
 You may not have all of these fields available, but this should give you a good idea of things to look for.
 Order by title of the software package.
 Use the appropriate commenting format for the programming language of your source code.
 Below is a genearl example of a citation format.
 Does yours have to look *exactly* like this?
 No, nor does it have to have all the fields.
 It does have to have enough to give the proper credit and so we can find the resource if needed.